krypticbit/blockysurvival/techpack/README.md

 - Several lamp nodes in different colors (can be switched on/off)
 - a Quarry node to dig for stones and other ground nodes
 - a Harvester node to chop wood, leaves and crops
-- a Grinder node to grind cobble stone to gravel
+- a Grinder node to grind all kinds of cobblestone to gravel, gravel to sand, and sand to clay
 - a Gravelsieve node to sieve ores from gravel
 - an Autocrafter node for automated crafting of tools and items
 - a Fermenter node to produce Bio Gas from leaves